GabrielSlima/blog/articles/clean-code-clean-classes.md

     </p>
     <img class="post-img" src="images/clean-code-clean-classes/SRP-BROKEN.svg" alt="Broken SRP">
     <p>
         The image above illustrates a class that is supposed to handle the user's input related to the current logged player on the game.
-If you pay attention, the behavior <strong>last_matches</strong>
+If you pay attention, the behaviors <strong>last_matches</strong>
-        is a behavior that has a relationship with the Player Class but providing information about the player's last matches ins't responsibility of this class...
+        and <strong>save_match()</strong> are behaviors that has a relationship with the Class Player, but providing information about the player's last matches or saving matches ins't responsibility of this class...
     </p>
     <p>
         To support the SRP principle we would have to create one more class to deal with this kind of request:
     </p>
     <img class="post-img" src="images/clean-code-clean-classes/SRP.svg" alt="SRP">
-    <h4>Why I didn't use the class AbstractMatch to implie a save() function?</h4>
+    <h4>Why I didn't use the class AbstractMatch to imply a save() function?</h4>
     <p>
         The AbstractMatch is a representation of a match between two teams.
 Every match have a score and a way of connecting and disconnecting from it.
 Saving the current match so that the player can watch it later is not it's concern.
 It's concern is to manage the "Match environment", I mean, keep the amount of players updated, provide ways of connecting and disconnecting and so on.
     </p>
     <p>
         Of course, in online games the backend's architecture is way more complex and elaborated than this.
-Probably a lot of things would change.
+Probably a lot of things would be different related to this desing.
 Online matches requires network connection.
         They can be localhost, LAN, or on the internet and so on.
 That's a super basic example.
     </p>
     <p>